Engineer at a manufacturing plant

 • If, for administrative reasons, you have not obtained the degree certificate but have completed all courses and the thesis required for your degree by the last day of the grant application period, you are eligible to apply for the grant program.
 Please include an informal certificate provided by your institution as proof of completed degree requirements.
 This certificate needs to state when you will obtain the official degree certificate.
 Once you receive your official certificate, please email a copy of it to us immediately.

-• Start of studies: Your full-time studies/research visit in the U.S. begins in fall 2024.
+• Start of studies: Your full-time studies/research visit in the U.S. begins in the fall of 2025.

 • One-year duration: Your degree lasts for at least one academic year/research visit for 9-12 months.

-• Willingness to apply to multiple universities: At the time of applying, you do not have to have a study place in the U.S., or an invitation from the host organization.
+• Willingness to apply to multiple universities: At the time of applying, you do not have to have a place of study in the U.S., or an invitation from the host organization.
 Yet, you are prepared to apply to several universities you would like to study at.
-Your university list needs to be balanced and includes a backup plan.
+Your university list needs to be balanced and include a backup plan.
 You will receive help from us in creating a balanced university list.

 • For your research visit, it is possible to have two different host organizations consecutively.